DMTN-234

 Every token is associated with a set of scopes.
 These scopes are used to make authorization decisions.
 Each service or component of the Science Platform will require the authentication token have specific scopes to be allowed to access it.
 Requests authenticated with a token without the necessary scopes will be rejected with an error.

 Scopes come originally from the user’s group membership.
 When they authenticate to the Science Platform with a web browser and get a session token, that token is given a list of scopes according to a per-deployment mapping of groups to scopes.
 Any subsequent notebook tokens created from that session token receive the same scopes.
 Internal tokens created from that token have at most the same scopes, usually fewer (since they will be restricted to only the scopes necessary for subrequests).
-The same is true of user tokens: they have at most the same scopes.
+The same is true of user tokens: they have at most the same scopes, but usually fewer.
 The user may choose which of the scopes in their session token they want to grant to a newly-created user token.

 Scopes are used for “coarse-grained” access control: whether a user can access a specific component or API at all, or whether the user is allowed to access administrative interfaces for a service.
 “Fine-grained” access control decisions made by services, such as whether a user with general access to the service is able to run a specific query or access a specific image, are instead made based on the user’s group membership.
-(See Groups for more details.)
+See Groups for more details.

 For a list of the scopes used by the Science Platform, their definitions, and the services to which they grant access, see DMTN-235.